carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 ### Set working directory to project directory:

 Ok, so let's fix these path issues we get when we try to run externally sourced code.
 The definition of relative paths is that they are relative to your current document or working directory.
-So we are having issues with connections trying to read our data files because the R scripts in our code directory (../ to get to the 'root' or .Rproj directory) are in a different location relative to our rmd document (../..).
-What we want to do is direct RStudio to change the default working directory for the rmd document from the directory where the document is located to the project directory (which is the root directory of our project where the .Rproj file is located).
+So we are having issues with connections trying to read our data files because the R scripts in our code directory (../ to get to the 'root' or .Rproj directory) are in a different location relative to our Rmd document (../..).
+What we want to do is direct RStudio to change the default working directory for the Rmd document from the directory where the document is located to the project directory (which is the root directory of our project where the .Rproj file is located).
 We actually have several methods to do it.

 The first option is easy - we click the menu next to the knit button and change `Knit Directory` to `Project Directory`.  *NOTE this is a bit awkward because it ONLY changes the root directory for the code chunks NOT our narrative portions (think image links and inline code).
 ![change working directory rmd file](../fig/07-change-wd.PNG)

 The second option requires a bit of code, but will overall be more reproducible (because it's not dependent on your personal RStudio IDE settings)